Paula Gopee-Scoon

-Paula Gopee-Scoon (born 18 April 1958) is a representative of Point Fortin and a former Minister of Foreign Affairs for Trinidad and Tobago (2007 to 2010).
+Paula Gopee-Scoon (born 18 April 1958) is a Trinidad and Tobago politician.
+She was MP for Point Fortin in the House of Representatives and a government minister.
+Formerly Minister of Foreign Affairs for Trinidad and Tobago from 2007 to 2010, she was appointed the Minister of Trade and Industry on September 11, 2015.
+She was reappointed August 19, 2020, following the 2020 Trinidad and Tobago general election.
 She attended the University of the West Indies, where she received a B.Sc, and after that the University of London.
 She has three children, one of whom was a squash player at Princeton University.